Amritpreet8/WeatherSite/README.md

-This project was created with npm create-react-app. write npm start in terminal to run tha project.
+This project was created with npm create-react-app.

+write npm start in terminal to run the project.